AnkitNigam1985/stratascratch.github.io/SQL Exercises/Solutions/sql-and-business-insights-with-solutions.md

 - Try to answer the following questions by writing the appropriate SQL query on the editor.
 - For most of the questions, you will need to produce a chart that shows a list of dimensions (e.g., music artists) and counts
 (e.g., the number of grammies they’ve won).
-- For each topic, there are also one to two open ended questions (e.g., who is the best athlete to be drafted into the NFL?).
+- For each topic, there are also one to two open-ended questions (e.g., who is the best athlete to be drafted into the NFL?).
 You’ll need to analyze the dataset, create your own metrics, and provide a convincing argument.
 - This is the teacher version of the SQL and business insights exercise.
 The questions below are followed with the correct solution.
-Each topic includes one to two open ended questions which could have numerous possible solutions, and one of these solutions is shown here.
+Each topic includes one to two open-ended questions which could have numerous possible solutions, and one of these solutions is shown here.

 ## Questions